Skip to main content

 Summary and next steps

-For groups over 15 people, a QR-based platform outperforms free alternatives because guests upload without downloads, sign-ins, or platform-specific requirements.
-One QR code covers the entire day.
+For groups over 15 people, a QR-based platform outperforms free alternatives because guests upload without downloads or sign-ins.
+One QR code covers the entire graduation day.
 Gather Shot is built for exactly this kind of multi-event, multi-generation situation.